Evocryption/badusb-admincmd/README.md

 # badusb-admincmd
-A basic badusb script to get you into command prompt with admin privileges Can be used with MalDuino, Rubber Ducky, etc.
+A basic badusb script to get you into command prompt with admin privileges.
+Can be used with MalDuino, Rubber Ducky, etc.